Store Hours

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
+Finish it all off with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch controls weeds and keeps your soil from drying out.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you need "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Don't miss a minute of growing season.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse your nearest plant nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
 Shop for the soil, seeds, and fertilizer you need in the aisles of your Kifer Rd Garden Center, online, or on our mobile app.
 Let's get growing together.

 2435 Lafayette St